MikroElektronika/mikrosdk_click_v2/clicks/light2/details.md

 #### Example key functions :

-- `light2_read_raw_data` This function reads raw data from the ADC of Light 2 click board.
+- `light2_read_raw_data` This function reads raw data from the ADC of Light 2 Click board.
 ```c
 err_t light2_read_raw_data ( light2_t *ctx, uint16_t *data_out );
 ```

-- `light2_get_cal_const` This function is used to get a calculation constant depending on Light 2 click board configuration.
+- `light2_get_cal_const` This function is used to get a calculation constant depending on Light 2 Click board configuration.
 ```c
 err_t light2_get_cal_const ( light2_t *ctx );
 ```

-- `light2_get_light_data` This function is used to read light data of Light 2 click board configuration.
+- `light2_get_light_data` This function is used to read light data of Light 2 Click board configuration.
 ```c
 err_t light2_get_light_data ( light2_t *ctx, float *light_data );
 ```

 ## Example Description

-> This example demonstrates the use of Light 2 click board by measuring the ambient light level in Lux.
+> This example demonstrates the use of Light 2 Click board by measuring the ambient light level in Lux.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c